codatio/codat-docs/docs/lending/enhanced-cash-flow/overview.md

 description: "Introduction to Enhanced Cash Flow"
 ---

-The **Enhanced Cash Flow** endpoint returns categorized banking transactions that gives lenders the insights to accurately forecast a company's cash flow.
+The **Enhanced Cash Flow** endpoint returns categorized banking transactions and gives lenders the insights to accurately forecast a company's cash flow.

 Accounts and transactions data are obtained from a company's banking data sources and categorized along with the confidence score for each categorization.